AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 7.2.2 RID Restrictions Mapping for AV1

 The RID specification declares the set of codec-agnostic restrictions for media streams.
-All the restrictions are optional and are subject to negotiation based on the SDP Offer/Answer rules described in Section 6 in [I-D.ietf-mmusic-rid].
+All the restrictions are optional and are subject to negotiation based on the SDP Offer/Answer rules described in Section 6 in [RFC8851].
 When these restrictions are applied to the AV1 codec, they MUST have the following interpretation:
 * **max-width**, maximum width of the frame in units of samples.
 The meaning of the restriction is the same as variable **MaxHSize** of the levels table from Section A.3 of [AV1].
 * **max-height**, maximum height of the frame in units of samples.
 The meaning of the restriction is the same as variable **MaxVSize** of the levels table from Section A.3 of [AV1].
 * **max-fps**, maximum number of temporal units per second.